rust-lang/book/second-edition/src/ch12-04-testing-the-librarys-functionality.md

 process.
 This is a software development technique that follows this set of
 steps:

-1. Write a test that fails, and run it to make sure it fails for the reason you expected.
+* Write a test that fails, and run it to make sure it fails for the reason you expected.
-2. Write or modify just enough code to make the new test pass.
+* Write or modify just enough code to make the new test pass.
-3. Refactor the code you just added or changed, and make sure the tests continue to pass.
+* Refactor the code you just added or changed, and make sure the tests continue to pass.
-4. Repeat!
+* Repeat!

 This is just one of many ways to write software, but TDD can help drive the design of code.
-Writing the test before writing the code that makes the test pass helps to maintain high test coverage throughout the process.
+Writing the test before you write the code that makes the test pass helps to maintain high test coverage throughout the process.

-We're going to test drive the implementation of the part of our `minigrep` program that will actually do the searching for the query string in the file contents and produce a list of lines that match the query.
-We're going to add this functionality in a function called `search`.
+We’re going to test drive the implementation of the functionality that will actually do the searching for the query string in the file contents and produce a list of lines that match the query.
+We’re going to add this functionality in a function called `search`.

 ### Writing a Failing Test